-The facing is the continuous curve starting from the break and ending at the tip rail.
-The reed sits flush against the table, and first separates from it at the break.
-The facing is the surface the reed vibrates against while the musician blows into the mouthpiece.
-The facing curve can be seen on any mouthpiece by looking at it from the side.
+THE FACING CURVE DEFINITIONThe reed sits flush against the table.
+It separates from the table at the break point.
+This is where there is first a gap between the reed and mouthpiece.
+The reed then vibrates along the facing curve while the musician blows into the mouthpiece.
+The facing curve can be seen on any mouthpiece by looking from the side.

-Manufacturers that have used short facings include: Selmer in their vintage mouthpieces with tip openings from E to H, and all Brilhart mouthpieces.
+- Manufacturers that have used short facings include: Selmer Soloist mouthpieces with tip openings from E to H, and all Brilhart mouthpieces.

-Manufacturers that have used medium facings include: All Otto Link mouthpieces, and most Meyer mouthpieces ever made.
+- Manufacturers that have used medium facings include: All Otto Link mouthpieces past 1950, most Meyer mouthpieces, Berg Larsen ‘SMS’ facing.

 The short facing emphasizes the upper register, making it respond easier.
 This is partially due to the fact that only the forward, thinner portion of the reed is vibrating.
 A short facing creates less resistance and back pressure when playing as well.